rexrainbow/C2RexDoc/plugins.md/rex_chess.md

 ## Introduction

-This plugin provides some helper methods to get logical position of chess, or to pick chess, or to move chess, etc.
+Provides some helper methods to get logical position of chess, or to pick chess, or to move chess, etc.

 ## Links